AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - re-organize menu items on Settings.
 Under Settings -> Maintenance are Upgrade, Backup & Restore and Security Patches.
 Under Settings -> Controller are System Time, License information, Email settings and controller access method authentication LDAP or DUO configuration.oUnder Settings -> Advanced are tunnel timeout and keepalive configuration, password change and certificate management.

+- Make a wish.
+Customers can now send feedbacks on UI pages regarding features, usability and make a wish on new requirements and enhancements.

 R2.5